Step 5: Send your survey

 1. What is the survey about?

-Be clear with the content and purpose of the survey.
-Try and keep it as short and concise as possible.
+Be clear when outlining the content and purpose of the survey.
+Try to keep this as concise as possible.

 2. Why should the recipients respond to the survey?

 3. How long will it take to respond?

 Be honest!
 If you are unsure, ask some colleagues to respond to the survey and see how long it takes.
-If it is a short survey, you can use that as an argument to respond and if it is a longer one, it is good to provide the recipients with plenty of motivation to respond to the whole survey.
+If it is a short survey, you can use that as an incentive to respond and if it is a longer one, it is good to provide the recipients with plenty of motivation to respond to the whole survey.

 4. How will the results of the survey help you?

-Don’t forget to write how important the respondents’ feedback is and how it will help you to improve your product/support/service.
+Don’t forget to let respondents know how important their feedback is and how it will help you to improve your product/support/service.

 5. Is the survey anonymous?

 6. How should the subject field be worded?

-The subject field is the first thing that the respondent reads.
+The subject field is the first thing that a respondent reads.
 Keep it short, easy to understand and with a clear purpose.
 You can also do a test by sending two e-mails with different subject fields to a small group of respondents to see if either of the emails receives a larger percentage of answers.

 7. Which email address is the survey sent from?